maniospas/Blombly/docs/setup.md

 ## Hello world!

-Let's make a first program to demonstrate the compilation and interpretation process.
+Let's make a first program to demonstrate compilation and interpretation.
 Create the following example file, where the `.bb` extension is associated with Blombly source code.
-Use a Java syntax highlighter (but not a syntax checker), as the two languages share many keywords.
+Prefer a Java keyword highlighter (but not syntax checker).

 ```java